PraisEneh/WSUArboretumAPI/README.md

 ### How to use this API

-This API consists of two main routes
+**This API consists of these main routes**

-*/tree/getAllTrees - Get a list of all the trees
+*/tree/getAllTrees - Get a list of all the trees ***this does take some time*** on the first request but then caches for quicker response on subsequent requests

-*/tree/getOneTree?id='some_id_number' - Get a single tree
+*/tree/getOneTree?id=some_id_number - Get a single tree

+*/tree/getTreeTour - Get a list of trees available for the tour

+*/root/getTours - Get a list of each available tour

+*/root/getTour?id=some_id_number - Get one of the available tours

-The following subroutes
+**The following subroutes**

 */help - View the documentation/source code

-*/ - Root route
+*/ - Guide route

 ### Response Objects